beralb/api-nodejs-store-manager/README.md

 <h3 align="center">This was a project developed in the back-end module of web development of <a href=https://www.betrybe.com>Trybe</a></h3>
 <br>

-🔭 In this application I was able to reate an API exercising:
+🔭 In this application I was able to create an API exercising:

 - Connect the application with a #MySQL database;
 - Exercise the entire #CRUD process;